Housing | FAQ

-This does not apply to the new residence halls Hainbuchenstraße 4,8,10, Kastanienweg 8-14 and Solar-Campus II in Jülich.
+This does not apply to the new residence halls Hainbuchenstraße 4,8,10 and Kastanienweg 8-14.
 The residents have to call the following number if their janitor is not available: +49 241 80-93170.
-They pay the normal openSecure rates.
+They pay the rates of security key service Rennert.

 At most residence halls there are enough parking spaces that belong to the halls.
 Further details are indicated in the hall details.